How to Knit a Swatch & Calculate Gauge

-If you have more stitches in 4″ in your swatch than what the pattern calls for, it means your stitches are smaller than the pattern gauge.
+If you have more stitches in 4″ of your swatch than the pattern specifies, your stitches are smaller than the pattern gauge.
 Do another swatch with a larger needle.

-If you have fewer stitches in 4″ in your swatch than what the pattern calls for, it means your stitches are larger than the pattern gauge.
+If you have fewer stitches in 4″ of your swatch than the pattern specifies, your stitches are larger than the pattern gauge.
 Do another swatch with a smaller needle.

 Sometimes it’s hard to match both the row gauge and stitch gauge.
 It’s usually best to match the stitch gauge, as many patterns are easy to adjust by knitting more or fewer rows if the row gauge doesn’t match.

 The fiber content, the way the yarn is spun, and other factors can affect gauge.
-One common example is that superwash yarn always “grows” more with blocking than untreated wool yarn, so if 2 yarns were exactly the same in every aspect except one was superwashed and the other wasn’t, they would have different gauges because of the superwashing.
+One common example is that superwash yarn always “grows” more with blocking than untreated wool yarn.
+Consequently, 2 yarns that are exactly the same except one is superwashed and the other isn’t would have different gauges.

 Accounting for Blocking Growth

-Many patterns instruct you to knit for x number of inches, or they have diagrams depicting the finished measurements.
+Many patterns instruct you to knit for x number of inches, or they have diagrams depicting the finished measurements (called schematics).
 Those measurement are usually post-blocking.
-(Pattern authors have no way of knowing what yarns knitters will choose, so they cannot write patterns to accomodate blocking growth.)
+(Pattern authors cannot know what yarns knitters will choose, so they cannot write patterns to accommodate blocking growth.)

 This is where your pre-blocking measurements come in handy.
-You can use those numbers to figure out how to adjust your knitting to accomodate for how much your garment will grow when you block it.
+You need to know how much your swatch changes due to blocking.
+You can use this information to adjust your knitting and accommodate for how much your garment will grow when you block it.